Mikescher/better-docker-ps/README.md

   --no-header                        Do not print the table header --simple-header                    Do not print the lines under the header --format <fmt>                     You can specify multiple formats and the first one that fits your terminal widt will be used
+  --sort <col>                       Sort output by a specific column, use the same identifier as in --format, only useful together with table formats
+  --sort-direction <ASC|DESC>        The sort direction, only useful in combination with --sort

 Available --format keys (default):
   {{.ID}}                            Container ID